roryprimrose/Neovolve.CodeAnalysis.ChangeTracking/README.md

 ```

 This is a breaking change to consumers because the json serialization of this class has changed the name of the property from `MyValue` to `otherValue`.

+## Resources

+Combinations of data sets (combinations of access modifiers for example) were calculated using https://www.mathsisfun.com/combinatorics/combinations-permutations-calculator.html.

+This project is supported by [JetBrains](https://www.jetbrains.com/?from=ModelBuilder)